0n3man/wifi2wifi/README.md

 rsn_pairwise=CCMP
 ```
 In the above you need to change YOUR_PASS_CODE to whatever you want
 the user to enter for the wifi password.
+You may need to change
+your country and channel depending on where you're running your pi.
+The above build a 5GHz network on channel 149 as it's seems to see little
+use in the US.
 Enable the access point software and then reboot the sytem to verify
 your access point came up.

 ```